project-akri/akri/docs/extensibility.md

 }
 ```

-Finally, we need to add http to the CRD yaml so that Kubernetes can properly validate any one attempting to configure Akri to search for HTTP devices.
-To do this, we need to modify `deployment/helm/crds/akri-configuration-crd.yaml`:
+Finally, we need to add http to the Configuration CRD yaml so that Kubernetes can properly validate an Akri Configuration attempting to search for HTTP devices.
+The Akri CRDs are defined by the Akri Helm chart.
+To add http, `deployment/helm/crds/akri-configuration-crd.yaml` needs to be changed:

-> **NOTE** Making this change means you must `helm install` a copy of this directory **not** deislabs/akri hosted
+> **NOTE** Because we are making local changes to the Akri Helm chart, the deislabs/akri hosted charts will not include our change.
+To use your local Akri chart, you must `helm install` a copy of this directory and **not** deislabs/akri hosted charts.
+This will be explained later in the **Deploy Akri** steps.

 ```yaml
 apiVersion: apiextensions.k8s.io/v1